 Tapered silver curls with an edgy undercut?
 Sign us up.

-Refreshing curls, no matter the style, is essential to hair health.
+Refreshing curls, no matter the style, are essential to hair health.
 If you find your curls are thirsty, give them a spritz of a water-based leave-in or refresher.
-Edmonds recommends using Mizani's coconut extract, water-based Coco Dew.
-"It’s a really good refresher and helps you avoid shampooing, [so] you can stretch your curly style out a few more days."
+Edmonds recommends using Mizani's water-based Coco Dew Restyling Spray ($24): "It’s a really good refresher and helps you avoid shampooing, [so] you can stretch your curly style out a few more days."

-In addition to the thin braid, the four puffs add a fresh spin to this classic.
+In addition to the thin braid, Bianca Renee's four puffs add a fresh spin to this classic.
 To ensure your edges stay healthy, don't secure the buns or braids too tightly.

 Cresent-Shaped Braided Fauxhawk

 Up the ante with crescent-shaped braids alongside your faux hawk.

 Add a few pieces to the front of your hair tapered mohawk to add a touch of personality.